 3. Tan Pomeranians

 These Pomeranians are one of the most popular among owners and enthusiasts alike.
-Tan Poms are quite common, so they’re typically sold for less than other colored dogs when ready for adoption.
-Tan dogs are typically light in color and could display white markings on the chest and legs.
+Tan Pomeranians are quite common, so they’re typically sold for less than other colored dogs when ready for adoption.
+Tan Pomeranians are typically light in color and could display white markings on the chest and legs.

 4. Cream Pomeranians